mkohlhaas/Rust-Atomics-and-Locks/01/README.md

   - &T     is a  shared    reference.
   - &mut T is an exclusive reference.
 ```

+A data structure that is Send but not Sync is NOT thread-safe.

 | Struct     | Description                                                      | Mutability                                                                                      |